 For multithreaded and multi-process programming, we need mutual exclusion to ensure predictable behaviour of updating shared variables.
 For example, if we have a global counter and two threads update it, we don't want a scenario where one thread loads it into a register, another thread also loads it into a register, then each increment the variable and store it back in memory, resulting in the counter only increasing by 1.
-A result that depends purely on the order competing processes or threads complete an action is called a race condition, and is usually a programming error.
-Since synchronization is critical to parallel program correctness, we need efficient implementations so synchronization doesn't become a bottleneck.
+A result that depends purely on the order competing processes or threads complete an action is called a

-Figure 4.3: False sharing example.
+Figure 5.4: False sharing example.
 Core 0 wins the race to acquire the block, and reaches instruction #3 before core 1 completes handling its miss to L2.
 L3 maintains global state of shared blocks, and issues a snoop on the bus to inform core 0 that its copy of the block is changed to state S before if can supply the block to core 1.
 Core 0 is stalled on cycle 4 of its store (#3) because it can only invalidate a block once the bus is free, before it can modify it.
 Latencies are drawn to scale; shading representing the memory hierarchy (darker \equiv slower).